CubeCart 3.0 Installation and Configuration

 Click the link for version 3.0.17, which is what I will be using in this tutorial.
 This will take you to the 3.0.17 page, which has more detailed information about this particular maintenance release.

 Click the Download button, and save the archive file (CubeCart_3.0.17.zip) somewhere on your computer.
 If you have a broadband connection to the Internet, then the download process should take just a few seconds, because the installation file is only 2.5 megabytes in size.
 (Before leaving that download page, you may notice that the total number of downloads so far exceeds 200,000.
 For version 3.0.15, the figure is greater than 7 million!
 This gives you an idea as to CubeCart's popularity.)

 Open up the archive file, and save the contents of the "upload" directory into a new CubeCart directory within your Web server's root.
 The entire CubeCart installation on disk comprises 1125 files in 236 directories.

 Next create a database on your MySQL server for CubeCart.
 The following commands will do this:

 CREATE DATABASE cubecart_test; GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, INDEX, ALTER, CREATE TEMPORARY TABLES, LOCK TABLES ON cubecart_test.* TO cubecart_user@localhost IDENTIFIED BY 'password;

-Note that we are using test values only, and you should use a far more secure password for any production installation.
+Note that I am using test values only, and you should use a far more secure password for any production installation.